 Adams' co-authors on the report were Brian Hurd of Stratus Consulting, Inc. in Boulder, Colorado, and John Reilly of the Massachusetts Institute of Technology.

-The Pew Center on Global Climate Change, which funded the study, has made the full text of the report available on the Internet.
+The Pew Center on Global Climate Change, now the Center for Climate and Energy Solutions, which funded the study, has made the full text of the report available on the Internet.

 Heating May Cool Sprout Safety Issue

 Alfalfa sprouts, a crunchy addition to salads and sandwiches, have been implicated in an increasing number of food poisoning cases over the last five years.
 Now Oregon State University and Oregon Department of Agriculture researchers have initiated a study of a heating technique used in the plywood industry they believe can combat the problem.